 - you can't edit or delete a budget that someone else has shared with you.

 - only transactions that you create on shared accounts will apply for shared budgets.

 - shared budgets are not updated immediately, they have to be updated on the owner's device first.

 Please keep in mind the following:

 - the person you are sharing scheduled transactions with will have read-only access.
 He won't be able to process, edit, delete or perform any other operations with your scheduled transactions.

 - the app will share all scheduled transactions that are associated with your shared accounts.
 For example, if a shared scheduled transaction is created for a non-shared account, it won't be shared too.

-- scheduled transactions are displayed in a separate tab in scheduled transactions section of the app.
+- scheduled transactions are displayed in a separate tab in the scheduled transactions section of the app.

 Shared Accounts and Reports

-In order to share accounts & budgets with someone else, you need to have premium version of the app.
+To share accounts & budgets with someone else, you need to have the premium version of the app.
 Premium benefits are not shared, meaning that if the other person wants to have more than two accounts displayed, he will need to purchase his own premium version.